NickTomlin/nicktomlin.github.io/_posts/2017-07-12-viml-functions.md

 # Getting func-y

-Having one way to call a function is boring, and most languages have a few different ways to invoke a function you or someone you love has defined.
+Having one way to call a function is boring: most languages have a few different ways to invoke a function you or someone you love has defined.
 Not to be outdone, VimL has some twists of its own related to functions.

 Let's create a very simple function: